 However, like any great civilization, the Roman Empire declined after some point.
 This collapse spread over the centuries, leaving behind an heir like the Byzantine Empire.

 The first signs of the decline were with Commodus’ ascension to the throne.
+During the Severan Dynasty, the deterioration was temporarily halted.
 Then Roman Empire entered a 50-year period of chaos.

 5. Map of Roman Tetrarchy